 What is a stroke?

-Life after a stroke is different for each individual but most people see some level of recovery during their stay in hospital.
-Many continue to recover more of their old life skills at a slower pace at home afterwards, following a customised rehabilitation programme that will have been developed for them by the specialist stroke recovery team in hospital.
+Life after a stroke is different for every individual.
+Most people see some level of recovery during their stay in hospital.
+Many continue to recover and regain skills by following a care plan for stroke survivors at home.

 “The service was really helpful, responding at short notice to my relative’s urgent need.
 Staff were professional, reliable, caring and quickly established a good rapport.
 Would heartily recommend Right at Home to other people.“

 To discuss the specific needs of your loved one after a stroke, speak to your nearest Right at Home office.

 FAQs about our after-stroke care at home services

 What is involved in stroke rehabilitation?